twirl/The-API-Book/src/en/drafts/The Mythology of REST.md

   4. ‘Don't nest the resources’ — this rule just reflects the fact that entities' relations tend to evolve over time, and strict hierarchies eventually become not-so-strict.

-  5. ‘Use plural form for resources’, ‘enforce trailing slash’ and related pieces of advice, which are just about the code style, not REST.
+  5. ‘Use plural form for resources,’ ‘enforce trailing slash’ and related pieces of advice, which are just about the code style, not REST.

 In the end, let us dare to state four rules that would *actually* help in designing a REST API: